 We actually did something like this in Japan in 2005, when we were frequently traveling from city to city by train.
 We packed our carry-on for the 2 days we were going to be in our next city and shipped our big luggage to the city we were going to visit after that (this is the company we used – they’re still in business!).
-It was VERY nice to not have to lug our suitcases for 2 days.
+It was VERY nice to not have to lug our big suitcases for 2 days.

 We also went one step further when we went to Australia and Japan in 2014.
-It was October/November, so whereas it would be spring in Australia, it was autumn in Japan and we’d need warmer clothing while there.
+It was October/November, so whereas it was spring in Australia, it was autumn in Japan and we’d need warmer clothing while there.
 So we shipped a suitcase full of fall/winter clothes to Japan, and it was waiting for us at our hotel when we arrived.

 Watch your weight!